-UNIT TITLE: Assist group to analyse their development situation and

-identify priorities

-UNIT CODE: CDW C07

-This unit describes the job tasks required to help a group to analyse their development situation, identify their strengths and needs, and identify their development priorities.
-This is normally done as the first step of a participatory change cycle - for example to identify the objective for the project at the start of a participatory project cycle, or to identify priorities for action (strategic planning) at the start of a participatory organisation cycle.

-a participatory organisation cycle.
-ELI EMENTS PERFORMANCE CRITERIA 1.
+UN UNIT TITLE: Assist group to analyse their development situation and dentify priorities UN UNIT CODE: CDW C07 This unit describes the job tasks required to help a group to analyse their development situation, ths and needs, and identify their development priorities.
+This is normally done as articipatory change cycle - for example to identify the objective for the project at the bry project cycle, or to identify priorities for action (strategic planning) at the start of articipatory organ EMENTS PERFÓRMANCE CRITERIA 1.
 Make 1.1.
 Find out information about the place and people to be visited preparations 1.2.
-Communicate effectively and respectfully with key people from the place to be · · visited 1.3.
+Communicate effectively and respectfully with key people from the place to be visited 1.3.
 Prepare a suitable work plan 1.4.
 Put together suitable materials for the activities 1.5.
 Follow workplace health and safety practices and other workplace policies while preparing for a visit 2.
-Conduct 2.1 Confirm who the key people are and work with them to make arrangements for the community visit entry 2.2 Discuss roles, expectations, and the purpose of the visit with key people • 2.3 Discuss with the key people why and how to support and encourage participation and inclusion during the activities 2.4 Communicate effectively and respectfully with key people 2.5 Show respect for local culture and be sensitive to gender roles 2.6 Reassess whether the work plan and materials for the activities are going to be suitable and make necessary changes 2.7 Follow workplace health and safety practices and other workplace policies while conducting field activities 3.
-Assist group 3.1 Support and encourage effective participation and inclusion during the activities to analyse 3.2 Encourage key people to take the lead during the activities their 3.3 Communicate effectively and respectfully during the activities development 2.5 Embers the number of this standard and advantage of the standard and advantage 3.4 Work in a way that is appropriate to local culture during the activities situation 3.5 Explain the purpose of this step in a change cycle and why it is important that everyone in the group participates 3.6 Work with the group to analyse their development situation and identify their strengths and needs 3.7 Work with the group to identify their development priorities i U for making them happen 3.10 Discuss how or if the visit has been useful, and ways it could be improved.
-3.10 Discuss now of it the visit has been useful, and ways it could be improved.
+Conduct 2.1 Confirm who the key people are and work with them to make arrangements for the community visit entry 2.2 Discuss roles, expectations, and the purpose of the visit with key people 2.3 Discuss with the key people why and how to support and encourage participation and inclusion during the activities 2.4 Communicate effectively and respectfully with key people 2.5 Show respect for local culture and be sensitive to gender roles 2.6 Reassess whether the work plan and materials for the activities are going to be suitable and make necessary changes 2.7 Follow workplace health and safety practices and other workplace policies while conducting field activities 3.
+Assist group 3.1 Support and encourage effective participation and inclusion during the activities to analyse 3.2 Encourage key people to take the lead during the activities3.3 Communicate effectively and respectfully during the activities their 3.4 Work in a way that is appropriate to local culture during the activities development 3.5 Explain the purpose of this step in a change cycle and why it is important that situation everyone in the group participates 3.6 Work with the group to analyse their development situation and identify their strengths and needs 3.7 Work with the group to identify their development priorities 3.8 Discuss what the group or community can do to address their priorities 3.9 Confirm what the next steps following the visit will be and who will be responsible for making them happen 3.10 Discuss how or if the visit has been useful, and ways it could be improved.
 3.11 Thank the group, without rushing, and explain again the purpose of the visit 4.
-Dropara a 4.1 Maintain a record of activities and movements according to workplace practices 4.
-Prepare a 4.2 Report what was done during the visit, including relevant measurable information, report comments, stories, and observations 4.3 Report outcomes clearly 4.4 Provide an analysis of outcomes 4.5 Provide an analysis of outcomes 4.5 Provide recommendations for future action based on analysis 4.5 FTOVIDE RECOMMENDATIONS TO TURINE ACTION DASED ON ANALYSIS
+Prepare a 4.1 Maintain a record of activities and movements according to workplace practices report 4.2 Report what was done during the visit, including relevant measurable information, -1 comments, stories, and observations 4.3 Report outcomes clearly 4.4 Provide an analysis of outcomes 4.5 Provide recommendations for future action based on analysis